revesandles/graphql-example-laravel/readme.md

 ## graphql-example-laravel

 An example application in Laravel to demonstrate GraphQL.
+Compare to the simple [Phoenix](https://github.com/kinship/graphql-example-phoenix) implementation.

 ### Getting Started